jgilbert01/aws-lambda-stream/README.md

 Support is provided for AWS EventBridge, Kinesis, DynamoDB Streams and more.

->Note: The original code base has been used in production for years.
-This specific open-sourced version is in BETA while the various features are ported and documented.

 ## Install

 `npm install aws-lambda-stream --save`

+#### Using AWS SDK v2?
+aws-lambda-stream@v1 is using AWS SDK v3.
+If you are using AWS SDK v2, please use aws-lambda-stream@v0.51.0.

 ## Typical Scenario
-The following diagram depicts a tyipcal scenario for using this library to implement event sourcing and cqrs patterns.
+The following diagram depicts a typical scenario for using this library to implement event sourcing and cqrs patterns.
 State changes in the database of Service X trigger the publication of domain events and Service Y consumes the events and caches the desired data in materialized views to support its requirements.

 <img src="overview.png" width="700">